flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 The RAW tab shows the raw HDF5 structure: groups, datasets, attributes, etc.

-(Tip: to inspect the contents of a larger dataset, open the browser developer console and click on the CIRCLE icon.
-The contents of the dataset will be printed to the console.)

 ![image](https://github.com/user-attachments/assets/1be63ee1-d6ee-4b4c-98d7-b28bfb50e696)

+Tip: to inspect the contents of a larger dataset, open the browser developer console and click on the CIRCLE icon.
+The contents of the dataset will be printed to the console.
+For example in [this example](https://neurosift.app/?p=/nwb&url=https://api.dandiarchive.org/api/assets/ffcb1836-587e-42f4-887b-50b02948b779/download/&dandisetId=000623&dandisetVersion=0.240227.2023) go to the RAW tab and navigate to processing -> behavior -> Blink -> TimeSeries -> data.
+Open the browser developer console and click the CIRCLE icon.

 ## WIDGETS Tab